kazu-yamamoto/crypton/README.md

 Next version of `0.x` is `0.(x+1)`.
 There's no exceptions, or API related meaning behind the numbers.

-Each versions of stackage (going back 3 stable LTS) has a cryptonite version that we maintain with security fixes when necessary and are versioned with the following `0.x.y` scheme.
+Each versions of stackage (going back 3 stable LTS) has a crypton version that we maintain with security fixes when necessary and are versioned with the following `0.x.y` scheme.